Yandex Cloud

 1. Create a security group and configure it.

-If you are going to connect to the cluster via Yandex WebSQL, enable WebSQL access in the cluster settings.
+To connect to the cluster via Yandex WebSQL, enable WebSQL access in the cluster settings.

 3. Create a source endpoint:

-• Database type: ClickHouse
+• Database type: ClickHouse.

-• Endpoint parameters → Connection settings: On-premise
+• Endpoint parameters → Connection settings: On-premise.

 4. Create a target endpoint:

-• Database type: ClickHouse
+• Database type: ClickHouse.

-• Endpoint parameters → Connection settings: Managed cluster
+• Endpoint parameters → Connection settings: Managed cluster.

 1. If you do not have Terraform yet, install it.